 The Forensic Anthropology Research Facility (FARF) is a 26-acre outdoor human decomposition research laboratory at Texas State’s Freeman Ranch that is used to conduct studies related to forensic taphonomy.
 Also located on Freeman Ranch is the Osteology Research and Processing Laboratory that includes cold storage, radiography and photographic stations, and a skeletal processing suite.
 Anthropologists, archaeologists, odontologists, botanists, entomologists, chemists, and others in disciplines that study human decomposition can propose to conduct research at FARF.
-Please contact Dr. Daniel Wescott if you are interested in conducting research at FARF.
+Please complete the FARF Research Request Form if you are interested in conducting research at FARF.

 FACTS has acquired a NSI X5000 micro-CT system that is available for researchers conducting nondestructive 2D and 3D internal and external imaging.
 The cost is $100/hour for academic use.
 The hourly rate applies to mounting the specimen, calibrating and optimizing the scanner, image data acquisition, and image processing.
-Please send inquiries for digital radiography and computed tomography to Daniel Wescott or Deborah Cunningham.
+Please complete the CT Service Request Form or send inquiries for digital radiography and computed tomography to Daniel Wescott or Deborah Cunningham.
 In some cases we may have images of the donated skeletal collection that can be obtained for research.